sourcenetwork/docs.source.network/docs/intro.md

 	points: Float
 }
 ```
-- Run the following command:
+- **Step 2**: Run the following command:

 ```gql
 defradb client schema add -f users.gql
 ```

-These steps register the type, build a dedicated collection and

-This will register the type, build a dedicated collection, and generate the typed GraphQL endpoints for querying and mutation.

-You can find more examples of schema type definitions in the [cli/defradb/examples](https://github.com/sourcenetwork/defradb/blob/master/cli/defradb/examples) folder.
+This registers the type, builds a dedicated collection, and generates the typed GraphQL endpoints for querying and mutation.
+More examples of schema type definitions are available in the [cli/defradb/examples](https://github.com/sourcenetwork/defradb/blob/master/cli/defradb/examples) folder.

 ### Query Documentation